 Hayti Heritage Center, Durham, NC

 Jazz pianist, composer, and mentor Yusuf Salim–known by the community as Brother Yusuf–left an indelible mark on the jazz scene in Durham, NC.
-This two-day celebration commemorates his life and legacy beginning on Friday, October 27th with a big band performance led by jazz studies director Robert Trowers from North Carolina Central University.
-The celebration continues on Saturday with a complementary lunch, panel discussion and documentary teaser, followed by an evening performance featuring five female-vocalists Yusuf mentored.
+This two-day celebration commemorates his life and legacy on Friday, October 27, 2023 with a big band performance led by jazz studies director Robert Trowers from North Carolina Central University.
+The celebration continues on Saturday, October 28, 2023 with a complementary lunch, panel discussion and documentary teaser, followed by an evening performance featuring five female-vocalists Yusuf mentored.

 Big band performance assembled by Robert Trowers and the award-winning NCCU Jazz Band featuring multi-GRAMMY nominated Nnenna Freelon, 2024 NEA Jazz Master Gary Bartz, international jazz singer Eve Cornelious, bassist Rachiim Ausar-Sahu and GRAMMY-winning pianist Chip Crawford.

 Saturday, October 28 at 12 PM: